Chart Color Schemes

 Health performance in Waterford is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Waterford faces significant health challenges with common health conditions prevalent across all age groups but notably higher among older residents.
+Waterford faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.

-Approximately 52% of Waterford's total population (~3,335 people) have private health cover, which is slightly lower than the average SA2 area.
-The most common medical conditions in Waterford are mental health issues and asthma, affecting 9.3% and 8.9% of residents respectively.
-Conversely, 68.4% of residents report having no medical ailments, compared to 66.8% across Greater Brisbane.
-Waterford has a lower proportion of seniors aged 65 and over (12.8%, or 825 people) than Greater Brisbane (16.7%).
-Despite this, health outcomes among seniors in Waterford require more attention than the broader population.
+Approximately 52% of Waterford's total population (~3,308 people) has private health cover.
+Mental health issues and asthma are the most common medical conditions in the area, affecting 9.3 and 8.9% of residents respectively.
+68.4% of residents declared themselves completely clear of medical ailments compared to 66.8% across Greater Brisbane.
+As of 2016, 12.8% of Waterford's residents are aged 65 and over (819 people), lower than the 16.7% in Greater Brisbane.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health